miedziak/proposals/design/0006-enrollment/README.md

 ### Setup

-The setup assumes a secure channel exists between the enroller and the service established using another method like [Noise XX Key agreement](../0003-key-agreement-xx).
+The setup assumes a secure channel exists between the enroller and the service established using another method like [XX Key agreement](../0003-key-agreement-xx).

 To become an enroller, the service generates an enrollment bundle which consists of three cryptographic keys: